Live curiously. Think rationally.

 Philosophy

 The BA in Philosophy is designed for students with an interest in expanding their thought process.
 Studying philosophy makes you more open-minded: you’ll encounter the ideas of people who have lived lives very different from yours.
-Undergraduate philosophy majors are well prepared to generate higher scores on standardized tests (like the LSAT, GMAT and GRE) than many of their non-philosophy classmates and employers in many fields actively seek out and welcome philosophy graduates because of the diversity and proficiency of their skills.
+Undergraduate philosophy majors are well prepared to generate higher scores on standardized tests (like the LSAT, GMAT and GRE) than many of their non-philosophy classmates.
+Employers in many fields actively seek out and welcome philosophy graduates because of the diversity and proficiency of their skills.
 A BA in Philosophy prepares students well for careers requiring advanced study including law, medicine and academia.

 Outcomes and Career Outlook